Bayesian Incentive-Compatible Bandit Exploration: Introduction

 \subsection{Our model and scope}

 We consider the following abstract framework, called \emph{incentive-compatible exploration}.
 The social planner is an algorithm that interacts with the self-interested decision-makers (henceforth, \emph{agents}) over time.
 In each round, an agent arrives, chooses one action among several alternatives, receives a reward for the chosen action, and leaves forever.
 Before an agent makes her choice, the planner sends a message to the agent which includes a recommended action.
 Everything that happens in a given round is observed by the planner, but not by other agents.
 The agent has a Bayesian prior on the reward distribution, and chooses an action that maximizes its Bayesian expected reward given the algorithm's message (breaking ties in favor of the recommended action).
 The agent's prior is known to the planner, either fully or partially.
 We require the planner's algorithm to be \emph{Bayesian incentive-compatible} (henceforth, \emph{BIC}), in the sense that each agent's Bayesian expected reward is maximized by the recommended action.
-The basic goal is to design a BIC algorithm so as to maximize social welfare, i.e., the cumulative reward of all agents.
+The basic goal is to design a BIC algorithm so as to maximize social welfare, \ie the cumulative reward of all agents.

 The algorithm's message to each agent is restricted to the recommended action (call such algorithms \emph{message-restricted}).
-Any BIC algorithm can be turned into a message-restricted BIC algorithm which chooses the same actions, as long as the agents' priors are exactly known to the planner. \footnote{This is due to a suitable version of the ``revelation principle", as observed in \citet{Kremer-JPE14}.} Note that a message-restricted algorithm (BIC or not) is simply an MAB-like learning algorithm for the same setting.
+Any BIC algorithm can be turned into a message-restricted BIC algorithm which chooses the same actions, as long as the agents' priors are exactly known to the planner. \footnote{This is by ``revelation principle", as observed in \citet{Kremer-JPE14} (see Remark~\ref{rem:revelation-principle} in the Preliminaries).} Note that a message-restricted algorithm (BIC or not) is simply an MAB-like learning algorithm for the same setting.

 A paradigmatic example is the setting where the reward is an independent draw from a distribution determined only by the chosen action.
 All agents share a common Bayesian prior on the reward distribution; the prior is also known to the planner.
 No other information is received by the algorithm or an agent (apart from the prior, the recommended action, and the reward for the chosen action).
 We call this setting \emph{BIC bandit exploration}.
 Absent the BIC constraint, it reduces to the MAB problem with IID rewards and Bayesian priors.
 We also generalize this setting in several directions, both in terms of the machine learning problem being solved by the planner's algorithm, and in terms of the mechanism design assumptions on the information structure.